Russia's war on Ukraine latest: Moscow expels German diplomats | Headlines

 * Russia is advising citizens to avoid travel to Canada, citing what it calls numerous cases of discrimination against Russians, including physical violence, its foreign ministry said on Saturday. * Ukraine plans to deploy software from U.S. data analytics provider Palantir Technologies Inc to help it prosecute alleged war crimes committed by Russia, the company told Reuters.

-* At least five Russian missiles hit the eastern Ukrainian city of Kharkiv and surrounding districts late on Saturday night, causing some damage to civilian buildings, local officials said. * Russia's Defence Ministry said Russian forces had captured three more blocks in the western part of the Ukrainian city of Bakhmut.
+* At least five Russian missiles hit the eastern Ukrainian city of Kharkiv and surrounding districts late on Saturday night, causing some damage to civilian buildings, local officials said. * Russia's Defence Ministry said on Saturday that Russian assault troops had captured three more districts in the western part of the Ukrainian city of Bakhmut.
+Ukrainian and Russian units have been battling for months over the eastern city, much of which lies in ruins.

 * Units from Belarus returned home from Russia on Saturday after training on how to use the Iskander tactical missile system to launch nuclear weapons, the Belarusian defence ministry said.
+ECONOMY

+* The Group of Seven (G7) economic powers called on Sunday for the "extension, full implementation and expansion" of a critical deal to export Ukrainian grain through the Black Sea.
+Russia has strongly signalled that it will not allow the deal to continue beyond May 18. * A first batch of Russian fertilizer which Latvia seized last year is being shipped to Kenya by the United Nations' World Food Programme, Latvia's Foreign Ministry said on Saturday.
+Russia has cited the seizure as a key stumbling block to its continued participation in the Black Sea grains deal.

+* Russia's richest people added $152 billion to their wealth over the past year, helped by high prices for natural resources - rebounding from the huge losses they experienced after the start of the war in Ukraine, Forbes Russia said.
 DIPLOMACY, LEGAL

 * Ukraine plans to deploy software from U.S. data analytics provider Palantir Technologies Inc to help it prosecute alleged war crimes committed by Russia, the company told Reuters.
-ECONOMY

-The Group of Seven (G7) economic powers called for the "extension, full implementation and expansion" of a critical deal to export Ukrainian grain through the Black Sea.
-Russia, which invaded its neighbour in February 2022, has strongly signalled that it will not allow the deal to continue beyond May 18. * Russia's richest people added $152 billion to their wealth over the past year, helped by high prices for natural resources - rebounding from the huge losses they experienced after the start of the war in Ukraine, Forbes Russia said.
-(Compiled by Reuters editors)
+RECENT IN-DEPTH STORIES

+* ANALYSIS-Russia crosses new lines in crackdown on Putin's enemies * EXCLUSIVE-The Russian military commandant who oversaw reign of fear in Ukraine town

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)